 Jolene Bailie photo by Kristen Sawatsky

-Bailie’s career began with solo performance; highlights include performing works by Jose Limon, Anna Sokolow, Marie-Josee Chartier, Joe Laughlin, Denise Clarke, Deborah Dunn, Marc Boivin, Bill Evans and Rachel Browne.
+Bailie’s career began with solo performance; highlights include performing and touring works by Jose Limon, Anna Sokolow, Marie-Josee Chartier, Joe Laughlin, Denise Clarke, Deborah Dunn, Marc Boivin, Bill Evans and Rachel Browne.
 Previous to working for WCD, Bailie was Artistic Director of Gearshifting Performance Works, a company she founded and successfully operated for 19 years, creating over 30 original works.
 Collaborations with Hugh Conacher, Wanda Koop and Susan Chafe have been significant to her development as an artist.

-Bailie holds a Masters of Fine Art in Dance through The American Dance Festival/Hollins University where she studied under Thomas De Frantz and received Fellowships for three consecutive years.
+Bailie holds a Masters of Fine Art in Dance through The American Dance Festival/Hollins University where she focused on choreography, studied under Thomas De Frantz and received Fellowships for three consecutive years.
 Her thesis performance, Gloria’s Sensoria, was presented at The American Dance Festival in 2012 under thesis advisor Jeffery N. Bullock.